decentralized-identity/sidetree/docs/protocol.md

 # Sidetree REST API
-A _Sidetree node_ expose a set of REST API that enables the creation of a new DID and its initial DID document, subsequent DID document updates, and DID document lookups.
+A _Sidetree node_ expose a set of REST API that enables the creation of a new DID and its initial DID Document, subsequent DID Document updates, and DID Document lookups.
 This section defines the `v1.0` version of the Sidetree DID REST API.

 ## Response HTTP status codes